DeNepo/solution-write-ups/8-kyu/quarter-of-the-year.md

 **Array access by index**: Since the parameter is a number, Dan used it as an index to access the correct answer in the array.

 ### Possible Refactors

-> List a couple other language features they could have used without changing their strategy.
-For example: `while` loops and `for` loops can often be interchanged. `if else`, `switch case` and `_ ? _ : _` can sometimes be interchanged.

-> You don't need to actually rewrite the function, or even be 100% that they could be interchanged.
-The goal of this section is to get you exploring different JS language features and thinking of different ways to write the same code.

 This strategy could also be implemented with these Implementation ...